 Charlotte introduced Tatiana to her brother, Andrea Casiraghi.
 At the time, Andrea was second in line to the throne of the principality.

 The South American and the Monegasque hit it off.
-She and Andrea are very private about their relationship.
-But they have been together since at least 2004 -the year they were first photographed together in Spain.
+They are very private about their relationship.
+But the duo has been together since at least 2004 -the year they were first photographed together in Spain.

 In 2013, they wed in a civil ceremony in Monaco.
 And in 2014, in a religious and very private one in Gstaad, a ski town in Switzerland.

 The couple now lives in London, a city Tatiana fell in love with while studying college there.